-While there is little explicit software copyright law at the federal level, federal copyright law provides protections for software authors, so long as they register their software copyrights.
-This registration is very straightforward and costs range from $35-$55 for one piece of software.
+While there is little explicit software copyright law at the federal level, federal copyright law protects software authors so long as they register their software copyrights.
+This registration is very straightforward, and costs range from $45-$65 for one piece of software.

 How do I register my software copyright?

-Software copyright law does not require you to hire an attorney to publish your copyright registration, although it maybe be a good idea to consult with one before filing.
-You can fill out an application that asks for
+Software copyright law does not require hiring an attorney to publish your copyright registration, although it is a good idea to consult with one before filing.
+You can fill out an application that asks for the:

-- the date of the creation of the work, and
+- Date of the creation of the work

-Send this application, the application fee, and one or two copies of your copyrighted software to the United States Copyright Office.
+Send this application electronically, the application fee, and one or two copies of your copyrighted software to the United States Copyright Office.

 Should I register my software no matter what?

 Not necessarily.
 If you are only publishing your software for personal use, and it has no value to anyone else, you do not need to register the copyright.
-It's still a good idea to copyright it, in case someone else publishes something similar and tries to sue you for infringement.
-Usually, if you're work is valuable enough for you to publish it, then it is important enough to register.
+It's still a good idea to copyright it in case someone else publishes something similar and tries to sue you for infringement.
+Usually, if your work is valuable enough for you to post it, it is important enough to register.

 Yes.
 Because you have registered, your work is automatically copyrighted when you fix it to a tangible medium.
-Thus, you own the copyright, and nobody is permitted to copy, display, duplicate, or change your work without your permission.
+Thus, you own the copyright—nobody can copy, display, duplicate, or change your work without your permission.

-However, the minute someone infringes on your copyright, you lose this automatic protection.
-You must file a federal lawsuit in order to stop the infringement and convince the judge to award you compensation for any loss you suffered.
+However, you lose this automatic protection when someone infringes on your copyright.
+You must file a federal lawsuit to stop the infringement and convince the judge to compensate you for your loss.
 You can only file this lawsuit if you have registered your copyright with the U.S. Copyright Office.

-Although registration is easy, it can take a little bit of time to be processed.
-This is why it is important to register immediately, and not to wait until someone infringes on your software.
-In the case of an infringement, you would want to register immediately, and it is very expensive to expedite copyright registration.
+Although registration is easy, it can take time to process.
+This is why registering immediately is essential.
+Don't wait until someone infringes on your software.
+You want to report an infringement immediately.
+It is costly to expedite copyright registration.
 So, register your software right away.

-As long as you register your software before the infringement, or within three months of the publishing of your work, you may be able to recover damages.
-In addition to ordering the infringer to seize and being compensated for your losses, you can ask the court for
+As long as you register your software before the infringement or within three months of publishing of your work, you may be able to recover damages.
+In addition to ordering the infringer to stop their use, you can be compensated for your losses.
+You can also ask the court for:

-- special damages up to $150,000 per infringement -- without even establishing what actual damages you suffered.
+- Special damages up to $150,000 per infringement (even without establishing what actual injuries you suffered)

-It can be hard to show the specific damages suffered, so the ability to collect special damages is very useful.
-Federal lawsuits tend to be very expensive; so, the ability to collect attorney and court fees is also very helpful.
+It can be hard to show the specific damages suffered, so the ability to collect special damages is beneficial.
+Federal lawsuits tend to be very expensive.
+The ability to collect attorney fees and court fees is an incentive to file suit.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help